Married couple and family finance

 It’s never too late (or too early) to talk about how to manage finances as a couple.
 They aren’t always the most romantic conversations, but it’s important that you and your partner work on understanding each other’s financial decisions.

 We can help you set up your finances with your short and long-term goals in mind, taking some of the hassle out of running a household, as well as helping you budget and save for bigger things.

-Some of those big-ticket items could include a delayed honeymoon or further travel together, saving for a home deposit, getting a mortgage, and expanding your family.
+Some of those big-ticket items could include a delayed honeymoon, further travel together, saving for a home deposit, getting a mortgage, or expanding your family.

 One of the big decisions to make is around how to run your household and manage personal finances, for example, how you might split or jointly pay for bills.

 It is not necessarily a given that young married couples merge their individual bank accounts into a joint account.
 Finances can become complicated by previous marriages, unequal assets or income, previous debt and other issues, such as a sense of financial autonomy and independence.

 Let’s talk money, honey…